mufan-li/mufan-li.github.io/_posts/2017-12-30-poincare_inequality.md

 \\[ \text{Var}[f(X)] \leq 1 \\]

-In other words, we just found a uniform bound on the variance for a huge class of random functions!
+In other words, we just found a constant bound on the variance for a huge class of random functions!
 In general, we can consider $$f$$ to be a smooth estimator based on a dataset with noise $$X$$.